 There are several experts among the faculty for Kellogg PhD Students to engage with as they begin their dissertation research.
 We give our students a broad exposure to current thinking at the beginning of their studies so they can shift their focus to one area, thus learning an existing body of research in their specialized field and then trying to expand it by discovering new evidence.

 Kellogg faculty and doctoral students, working together, are identifying holes within what is currently known and are seeking solutions to fill those holes – solving those puzzles.

 New ideas must be tested and shared among one’s peers; therefore, each academic department sponsors a weekly seminar series.
 Distinguished scholars from within and outside of Northwestern share their most current research with the Northwestern community and provide opportunities for scholarly discourse and networking – collaborating with those within a particular field.
 Kellogg doctoral students are also given opportunities to present their research at department seminars and receive thoughtful and constructive feedback.

 Kellogg’s commanding global presence in management education enables us to bring leading academics and practitioners from around the world to campus to share insights on emerging global markets and to address universal, critical issues in finance, healthcare, real estate, private equity and venture capital, technology, manufacturing, marketing and social change.
-In a similar fashion, our business conferences offer rare insights into the work of noted scholars and the practical perspectives of some of the world’s most successful business leaders.
-Additionally, each academic department sponsors a weekly seminar series.
-Distinguished scholars share their most current research with the Northwestern community and provide opportunities for scholarly discourse.
+Our business conferences offer rare insights into the work of noted scholars and the practical perspectives of some of the world’s most successful business leaders.